Samsung Galaxy J3 Prime: Hardware

-The Galaxy J3 Prime (T-Mobile), Galaxy J3 Eclipse (Verizon), Galaxy Amp Prime 2 (Cricket) and Galaxy J3 Emerge (Boost Mobile) are powered by an Snapdragon 425 SoC including a quad-core 1.4 GHz Cortex-A53 CPU and an Adreno 308 GPU.
+The Galaxy J3 Eclipse (Verizon), Galaxy Amp Prime 2 (Cricket) and Galaxy J3 Emerge (Boost Mobile) are powered by an Snapdragon 425 SoC including a quad-core 1.4 GHz Cortex-A53 CPU and an Adreno 308 GPU.

 Software

 The J3 Prime is shipped with Android 6.0 "Marshmallow" and Samsung's TouchWiz user interface.
 AT&T and Cricket branded phones are shipped with Android 7.0 "Nougat" and Samsung Experience.